You've just transferred thousands, maybe hundreds of thousands, to your child.

 A clear, intuitive journey:

 The IDR Legal team has taken the 21 most common probate claims and issues arising out of a lifetime payment and turned them into a guided set of scenario questions to ensure that YOUR intentions regarding the lifetime transfer are recorded.
-NO legal knowledge is required – this is not legal advice – it is your intentions need to be understood and recorded.
+NO legal knowledge is required – this is not legal advice – it is your intentions which need to be understood and recorded.

 1